sambidiah/Mini-Project-1/README.md

   - **Subnet Mask** Manually input the subnet mark for the LAN you are using
   - **Router** (CHECK THIS) Enter the first (0.1) IP address for the router interface

+4) Ensure Communication Across the LAN

+*Objective of this step* - Making sure that you can communicate across the individual LANS with the other computer that is a part of it

+  - Once all devices are connected to the LAN Physically, you have to test to make sure that these computers can send data back and forth to each other
+    - Open terminal on Mac
+    - Have one of the computers write this code
+      - ping (other computer's new IP address)
+    - if the connection is successful, you'll get a reponse from the terminal **IF IT DOES NOT REPSOND**
+  - Check to make sure that ethernet cables are properly connected
+  - Check to make sure you inputted the right IP addresses
+  - Ensure the switch is turned on

-4) Set up a WebServer
+5) Set up a WebServer

-5) Set up a DNS
+6) Set up a DNS

-6) Make sure that you can access the webpage through the domain name
+7) Make sure that you can access the webpage through the domain name

-7) Connect to the router
+8) Connect to the router

-8) Communicate ith the other lan
+9) Communicate ith the other LAN

 ## FAQ